 - In Harry Potter and the Deathly Hallows, Lupin is overcome with guilt when his wife becomes pregnant because he's worried that his lyncanthropy might be this.

-- The plot of Holes is driven by a bad luck curse on Stanley Yelnats' family due to an ancestor cheating a gypsy by accident.
-Stanley winds up breaking the curse, also by accident, after getting sent to a juvenile detention camp for a crime he didn't commit and saving the life of a friend who turns out to be the Gypsy's descendant.
+- The plot of Holes is driven by a bad luck curse on Stanley Yelnats' family due to an ancestor cheating a Gypsy by accident.
+After getting sent to a juvenile detention camp for a crime that he didn't commit, Stanley winds up unintentionally breaking the curse after he befriends, and then saves the life of, the Gypsy's descendant.

 - In Labyrinths of Echo, the descendants of the Moon Bulls clan are cursed to turn into Extreme Doormats during full moon.